Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-6JFV5EAIU8U.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: When will we implement gravity physics to the Buildings?
 https://www.youtube.com/watch?v=6JFV5EAIU8U
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Will you add structual integrity?](./yt-1FF9HfEL8x0.md) [https://www.youtube.com/watch?v=1FF9HfEL8x0](https://www.youtube.com/watch?v=1FF9HfEL8x0)
+This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Will non-floating structures ever be a thing?](./yt-xu7EL-x1qVE.md) [https://www.youtube.com/watch?v=xu7EL-x1qVE](https://www.youtube.com/watch?v=xu7EL-x1qVE)

 ### Topics